British bank Barclays Plc

-Barclays could use the proceeds of any disposal to cover the cost of joining a government scheme to insure banks against losses on risky assets, removing the need for it to sell new shares, or issue them directly to the state.
+Analysts said Barclays could use the proceeds of any disposal to cover the cost of joining a government scheme to insure banks against losses on risky assets, removing the need for it to sell new shares, or issue them directly to the state.

-Barclays confirmed that it was in talks with the government about joining the asset insurance scheme, under which the state insures banks against losses on risky debt-related assets in return for a fee.
+Barclays also confirmed it was in talks with the government about joining the scheme, under which the state insures banks against losses on risky debt-related assets in return for a fee.

-The bank said it would decide whether or not to take part based on the economic merits to shareholders.
+The bank said it would decide whether or not to take part in the scheme based on the economic merits to shareholders.

-Joining the program would strengthen Barclays' capital reserves, which are currently lower than those of rivals who have accepted government money or launched rights issues.
+Joining the asset protection program would strengthen Barclays' capital reserves, which are currently lower than those of rivals who have accepted government money or launched rights issues.

 The bank last year raised 7 billion pounds from Middle Eastern investors in preference to taking government money.

 Lloyds and RBS, which gave ownership stakes to the government as part of a 37 billion pound bailout last October, could see the state's holdings in them rise to as much as 77 percent and 95 percent, respectively under the terms of their entry into the asset protection scheme.

 With apparently positive operating trends ... this stock feels oversold, in our view, Collins Stewart analyst Alex Potter wrote in a note.

-Barclays was also confirmed on Sunday as one of the main recipients of funds from U.S. insurer AIG
+At the weekend, Barclays was confirmed as one of the main recipients of insurance paid out by U.S. insurer AIG

-(Additional reporting by Steve Slater and Victoria Howley; editing by Karen Foster and Jason Neely)
+(Additional reporting by Steve Slater; editing by Karen Foster)